devon104/inventory-pi/instructions/section-03.md

 Whenever we want to capture user input or display output we will create methods in the Console class to handle these behaviours.

 ## Part 2 - Application class
 Now it is time to put all of these classes we have created to work.
-We will begin by creating a App class to initialize the application logic and initialize the services.
+We will begin by creating a App class to initialize the application logic and initialize the service.
 This is the top most class and will start the program

 ```
 public class App {